eemeleems/GEOL0069_Project_FloodDetection/PROJECT_DESCRIPTION.md

 **Flood Extent Detection**: To bypass the circular logic of training an AI model to copy an empirical threshold baseline, classifiers were trained exclusively on a Confident Core of pixels.
 Their capacity to learn real physical signals was challenged by predicting the unlabelled Ambiguous Margin and independent scenes.

 ![Model Comparison IoU](images/Notebook2_ModelComparisonIoU.png)
+*Figure 9: An overall model comparison of 'Intersection over Union' (our accuracy measurement) for Margin pixels, Spatial Testing (Bentley/Toll Bar), and Temporal Testing (Fishlake Jan 2021).*

 **Multimodal Flood Depth Estimation**: Because satellite backscatter highlights water location rather than volume, we evaluated how effectively remote sensing data can predict a terrain-derived depth proxy across a flat floodplain.

-![Flood Uncertainty Best Model](images/Notebook3_FloodUncertainty+Depth.png)
+![Flood Uncertainty Best Model](images/Notebook3_FloodUncertainty+Depth.png) *Figure 14: Full depth and uncertainty map for best approach: Combined (C) using SAR + terrain AND optical.*

-See the Project Notebooks for a more extensive description of methodology.
+**See the Project Notebooks and README for a more extensive description of methodology.**

 ---